Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Conclusion

+In the degenerate case of $\rho_{01} + \rho_{10} = 1$ the initial reverse Z-channel has a noise level of $1$, meaning that all inputs are deterministically mapped to $1$ by this step.
+In this case, as expected, the converse bound \eqref{eq:symconv} is given by $\Rbar{RZ}(\theta,1) = 0$ (where this value follows by \eqref{eq:RZconverse}).

-\end{cor} While this result does not exactly match Theorem \ref{thm:ndd} for any $\theta \in (0,1)$ and $\rho \in (0,1)$, the two become increasingly close for high $\theta$ and low $\rho$; see Figure \ref{fig:RatesBSC} for an example with $\rho = 0.001$.
+For comparison purposes, we discuss the symmetric case $\rho_{01} = \rho_{10} = \rho$.
+In this case, while Corollary \ref{cor:general_conv} does not exactly match Theorem \ref{thm:ndd} for any $\theta \in (0,1)$ and $\rho \in (0,1)$, the two become increasingly close for high $\theta$ and low $\rho$; see Figure \ref{fig:RatesBSC} for an example with $\rho = 0.001$.
 In this figure, we also observe a strict improvement over the best previously known rate attained by separate decoding of items \cite{Sca17b} unless $\theta$ is very small.

-Nevertheless, further closing the remaining gaps remains an interesting direction for future research.
+The difficulty in establishing a tight bound when both $\rho_{01}$ and $\rho_{10}$ are positive appears to stem from the requirement of handling all four possible error types (false positive vs.~false negative, and first stage vs.~second stage); in contrast, for the Z and RZ models, only a strict subset of these is relevant.
+The fact that these error events do not occur independently of one another poses a significant challenge for a tight analysis.
+Similarly, in the converse proof, constructing a set $S \setminus \{i\} \cup \{j\}$ with a higher likelihood than $S$ is complicated by the fact that the likelihood depends on all four combinations of $P_{Y|U}(y|u)$ with $u,y \in \{0,1\}$.
+Further closing the remaining gaps remains an interesting direction for future research.